pettersand/builder/devlog.md

 Started work on API endpoints for viewing official templates.
 Finally a day where there was enough time to get some tangible progress done!

-Tomorrow I will implement/research authentication requirements and rate limits for API endpoints.
+Next I will implement/research authentication requirements and rate limits for API endpoints.

+## 06/10-23

+Found a bug in step1 registration and user authentication.
+Squashed it.
+Will implement permissions, rate limiting, etc at a later point.
+More research needed on security best practices.
+Instead continued work on showing the Official Templates on the builder page.